 In a profession where certifications, licenses and degrees are not required but decided advantages, the only constant variable in your application is your work experience.
-Thus, even if your work history is sporadic at best, it is advisable to use the reverse chronological type for your Fine Dining Server resume format.
+Thus, even if your work history is sporadic at best, it is advisable to use the reverse chronological resume format.

-We arranged the Fine Dining Server resume template as follows:
+We arranged the Fine Dining Server resume sample as follows: